yteymur/yteymur/README.md

 - 👋 Hi, I’m @yteymur
-- 👀 I’m interested in Python
+- 👀 I’m interested in ML
-- 🌱 I’m currently learning Python and Cobol
 - 📫 You can  reach me with  www.linkedin.com/in/yunusteymur